 On September 1, 2014, Marion County entered into a non-cancellable operating lease agreement with Marion County Internal Medicine Clinic for the lease of a building at the Marion County Business Plex.
-The operating lease stipulated that the lease would pay the County \$ 2,068.81 per month in lease payments commencing September 1, 2014 for a term of five years.
-At the end of the lease term, the lease has the right to renew for an additional five years by giving written notice of exercise of the option.
+The operating lease stipulated that the lessee would pay the County \$2,068.81 per month in lease payments commencing September 1, 2014 for a term of five years.
+At the end of the lease term, Internal Medicine Clinic has the option to renew the lease for an additional five years by giving written notice to exercise the option.

 On February 1, 2015, Marion County entered into a non-cancellable operating lease agreement with Columbia Parachute Company for the lease of a building at the Marion County Business Plex.
-The operating lease stipulated that the lease would pay the County \$1,800 per month in lease payments commencing February 1, 2015 for a term of seven years.
-At the end of the lease term, the lease has the right to renew for an additional five years.
+The operating lease stipulated that the lessee would pay the County \$1,800 per month in lease payments commencing February 1, 2015 for a term of seven years.
+At the end of the lease term, Columbia Parachute Company has the right to renew for an additional five years.

 On March 1, 2015, Marion County entered into a non-cancellable operating lease agreement with The Training School for the lease of a building at the Marion County Business Plex.
-The operating lease stipulated that the lease would pay the County \$ 700 per month in lease payments commencing March 1, 2015 for a term of one year.
-At the end of the lease term, the lease has the right to renew for an additional one year.
+The operating lease stipulated that the lessee would pay the County \$700 per month in lease payments commencing March 1, 2015 for a term of one year.
+At the end of the lease term, The Training School has the right to renew for an additional year.

 On March 3, 2015, Marion County entered into a non-cancellable operating lease agreement with Tru Point Tactical for the lease of a building at the Marion County Business Plex.
-The operating lease stipulated that the lease would pay the County \$ 300 per month in lease payments commencing May 1, 2015 until October 2015 and \$411.50 per month in lease payments commencing November 2015 until April 2016 for a term of one year.
-At the end of the lease term, the lease has the right to renew for an additional one year.
+The operating lease stipulated that the lessee would pay the County \$300 per month in lease payments commencing May 1, 2015 until October 2015, and \$411.50 per month in lease payments commencing November 2015 until April 2016 for a term of one year.
+At the end of the lease term, Tru Point Tactical exercised their right to renew the lease until December 2017.

 On March 16, 2015, Marion County entered into a non-cancellable operating lease agreement with Martha's Place for the lease of a building at the Marion County Business Plex.
-The operating lease stipulated that the lease would pay the County \$ 325 per month in lease payments commencing May 1, 2015 for a term of five years.
-At the end of the lease term, the lease has the right to renew for an additional five years.
+The operating lease stipulated that the lessee would pay the County \$325 per month in lease payments commencing May 1, 2015 for a term of five years.
+At the end of the lease term, Martha's Place has the option to renew the lease for an additional five years.

 On August 1, 2015, Marion County entered into a non-cancellable operating lease agreement with Quality Alarm Services for the lease of a building at the Marion County Business Plex.
-The operating lease stipulated that the lease would pay the County \$ 300 per month in lease payments commencing September 1, 2015 for a term of one year.
-At the end of the lease term, the lease has the right to renew for an additional one year.
+The operating lease stipulated that the lessee would pay the County \$300 per month in lease payments commencing September 1, 2015 for a term of one year.
+At the end of the lease term, Quality Alarm Services exercised their right to renew the lease until August 2017.